User guide for speakers and room hosts

 Interactions in the Virtual Lobby

-On the right-hand side, you'll see six tabs:
+On the right-hand side, you'll see seven tabs:

-- Breakout rooms: The participants will be able to switch from the activity to the breakout rooms without leaving the room session.
+- Breakout rooms: Participants will be able to switch from the activity to the breakout rooms without leaving the room session.
 Click here to learn more.

 How do I change rooms?